Jollypru/Jollypru/README.md

 ###

-<p align="center">I'm currently in the final year of my bachelor's in Electrical and Electronic Engineering at Chittagong University of Engineering & Technology (CUET).    <br><br>- 🔭 I’m working as ...<br>- 📚 I'm currently learning ...<br>- ⚡ In my free time I ...</p>
+<p align="center">I'm currently in the final year of my bachelor's in Electrical and Electronic Engineering at Chittagong University of Engineering & Technology (CUET).
+I'm a passionate about learning web development, constantly different tools and frameworks to enhance my skills.
+My journey in tech has led me to build lots of projects  using React, Vite, Tailwind CSS and various libraries.
+I'm always eager to connect with like-minded individuals and collaborate on interesting projects.<br><br>- 📚 I'm currently learning Next.js<br>- 🎯 Goals :  To be a full-stack developer<br>- ⚡ In my free time I love to watch movies, dramas and play video games.</p>

 ###